Introduction

 • Balance control (more on that here)

-If you would like to automate advertisers' payments, please follow the instructions from this article.
+If you want to automate advertisers' payments, please follow the instructions from this article.

 For more details on advertiser/DSP options, please read this article.